 Anne has 20 years of experience as a social researcher and evaluation consultant, including nine years at NatCen Social Research, with a strong background in quantitative and qualitative evaluation design, delivery and analysis.
 She has particular expertise in the children, families, and violence against women sectors, and has blogged for Children and Young People Now magazine, the Stanford Social Innovation Review, and NSPCC.
-Anne is a volunteer counsellor and trustee-in-waiting for Herts Rape Crisis.
+Anne is a volunteer counsellor and a trustee for Herts Rape Crisis.

 Why I work at NPC: